S-nork/sperasoftJavaCourse/README.md

 # Practice

-## Task 2: Search for an element in the array.
+## Task 2: Search for an element in the array

 Take 2 integer numbers from the console: